-Before the high priest would enter the sanctuary (which was comprised of the Holy Place and the Holy of Holies, where the Ark of the Covenant was, he would have to wash his hands and feet.
+Before a priest would enter the sanctuary (which was comprised of the Holy Place and the Holy of Holies, where the Ark of the Covenant was), he would have to wash his hands and feet.
 Of course, during the Seder, Messiah Yahoshua and His disciples would have passed a bowl of water to dip their hands into as a symbolic cleansing before dipping their bitter herbs into a bowl of salt water (salt is a symbol of covenant, and the water was a foreshadow of the baptism of the Holy Spirit).

 But, what had Messiah just done?
-He went through the steps that the high priest went through before entering the Holy of Holies—the ceremonial washing of hands and feet, and the high priestly prayer.
+He went through the steps that a priest would go through before entering the sanctuary—the ceremonial washing of hands and feet, and the high priestly prayer.
 He knew He was getting ready to fulfill the Passover as Yah’s Perfect Lamb.

 So, He left most of the disciples at one place, and then took Peter, James, and John with Him closer to where He was going to pray.
-He had prepared Himself to enter the Holy of Holies—the spiritual real substance of what the physical temple housed.
-And, He was giving Peter, James, and John an opportunity to see it, for they had also been prepared, and they were getting ready to receive the real substance of the covenant (seven Sabbaths plus one day later, which is the Feast of Weeks—Acts 2).
+He had prepared Himself to enter the sanctuary—the spiritual real substance of what the physical temple represented.
+And, He was giving Peter, James, and John an opportunity to see it, for they had also been prepared, and they were getting ready to receive the real substance of the covenant (seven weekly Sabbaths plus one day from His resurrection on Firstfruits, which is the Feast of Weeks—Acts 2).

 As we know, the spirit is willing, but the flesh is weak.
 They couldn’t even force themselves to stay awake to see what He would have allowed them to see.
 And then, shortly thereafter, Messiah was arrested because of the betrayal by Judas Iscariot.